 Boise State University

 Graduate students at Boise State University can pursue a Master of Science in Nursing (MSN), a Master of Nursing (MN) in Nursing of Populations, or Master of Science in Nursing (MSN) – Adult Gerontology Nurse Practitioner.
-Students pursing the adult gerontology nurse practitioner degree may opt for the primary care track or the acute care track.
+Students pursuing the adult gerontology nurse practitioner degree may opt for the primary care track or the acute care track.
 Regardless of the track, students must complete a minimum of 47 credits in such core coursework as foundations of knowledge and theory for advanced nursing, concepts of population nursing in health systems, advanced research and scholarly inquiry for nursing, and leadership for advanced nursing practice.
-Students in the nursing populations program will study policy making and improving the health outcomes of populations in need.
-The nursing populations program spans six semesters on a part time basis.
+Students in the nursing populations program will study policy-making and learn how to improve the health outcomes of populations in need.
+The nursing populations program spans six semesters on a part-time basis.

 Brigham Young University offers a Master of Science – Family Nurse Practitioner program which emphasizes direct care and health promotion.
 Graduates are prepared to work in urban as well as rural populations with children, adults, and older adults.
 The Brigham Young College of Nursing has relationships with various clinical agencies in Utah and helps students arrange the required clinical practicums to earn the master’s degree.
 Students also have access to an advanced research center with staff who are available to assist with research projects.
 Admission to the program is competitive, with approximately 15 students admitted each year.
 To be considered for admission students must hold a bachelor’s degree in nursing from an appropriately accredited school, have a current RN license in Utah with at least one year of work experience, and meet other prerequisites.

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/